iyanski/better-gov-logos/README.md

 ### 📝 Adding New Icons

-We've made it super easy to add new government icons using our CLI tool!
+We've made it super easy to add new government icons using our `bettergovicon` CLI tool!
 Here are two ways to contribute:

 #### 🚀 **Easy Way: Using the CLI Tool (Recommended)**